kapsakcj/win10-linux-conda-how-to/README.md

 You can access your computer's storage drives in the directory `/mnt/[name of your drive]` usually`/mnt/c` or `/mnt/d` for saving files there and if you would like to access them from your Linux command line.

 ## Step 3.
-Install Miniconda into your new Linux environment
+Install conda into your new Linux environment using Miniconda
 The bulk of these directions were pulled from here: https://conda.io/docs/user-guide/install/linux.html

 ### Linux Environment Requirements